MuhammadKhoshnaw/BasicMVIApp/README.md

 ### Movie API DataSource

 The [MovieAPIDataSource](remote/src/main/java/com/khoshnaw/remote/apiDataSource/movie/MovieAPIDataSource.kt) is using movieApi that is provided by retrofit to perform movie-related remote operating.
 Like loading movie list using LoadMovieList function.
-Notice that the movieApi class is returning a MovieRemoteDTO movie object but we use a mapper to map the DTO to an entity.

 ```
 class MovieAPIDataSource @Inject constructor(